AnnLe4869/strapi-deploy-test/notes/PostgresSQL setup for Linux.md

 ## Install `nodejs`

+- We should install `nvm` instead of just nodejs since it provides more utilities.
+[Guide to nvm](https://github.com/nvm-sh/nvm)
 - We will need to change the npm default directory (i.e where the package we install globally is stored)
 - After that, nothing much